Serious Slammin': History

 Serious Slammin is the Pointer Sisters' 14th album in 15 years; it is the last record that the group made with longtime producer Richard Perry.
 Its first single, "He Turned Me Out" (also featured in the 1988 film Action Jackson), reached the R&B top 40.
 A second single, the ballad "I'm in Love", also reached the R&B chart.
 Other songs of note include "Moonlight Dancing" (written by Diane Warren and later covered by Bette Midler), fan favorite "I Will Be There" and the title track, which was later covered by George Clinton.
-Serious Slammin is the Pointers' last album to chart on the Billboard Top 200 albums tally; it failed to make an entry on Billboard's R&B albums chart.
+Serious Slammin is the Pointers' last album to chart on the Billboard Top 200 albums tally; it failed to make an entry on Billboards R&B albums chart.